Gatorade Plant to Reduce Emissions by 20%

 As most successful CHP systems, this equipment is supported by two boilers which also generate steam at 100 psig.
 As in most CHP projects, these boilers were previously responsible for the whole steam and hot water generation, and now their utilization is being reduced by the CHP thermal production.
 In any case, a complementary thermal redundancy is strongly recommended to respond to quick changes in demand and to shave peak load, as CHP generators perform better on a base load regime.

-As of January, 2017 UGI Gas began offering a CHP rebate of $750 per kW on equipment installed; not to exceed 50% of project cost or a maximum of $250,000.
-The rebate is available to current and new UGI Gas customers who take service under rate class DS or LFD.
+As of January 2017, UGI South began offering a CHP rebate of $750 per kW on equipment installed; not to exceed 50% of project cost or a maximum of $250,000.
+The rebate is available to current and new UGI natural gas commercial customers in Pennsylvania who take service under rate class DS or LFD.